South Carolina jury convicts inmate in first trial involving deadly prison riots

 The Lee County jury deliberated less than an hour on Friday before finding Michael Juan “Flame” Smith guilty of assault and battery by mob, weapon possession and conspiracy for his role in the 2018 violence.
 Trial Judge Ferrell Cothran Jr. gave Smith a 45-year sentence, although one five-year term issued will run concurrently with the other time, news outlets reported.

-Seven prisoners were killed and 22 seriously injured in the riot at the maximum-security Lee Correctional Institution in Bishopville, located about 50 miles (80 kilometers) east of Columbia.
+Seven prisoners were killed and 22 seriously injured in the riot at the maximum-security Lee Correctional Institution in Bishopville, located about 50 miles (east of Columbia.
 One inmate described bodies “literally stacked on top of each other, like some macabre woodpile.”

 Dozens of inmates have been indicted on charges related to the riots that occurred across three dormitories, and a string of defendants began pleading guilty over the summer.
 But Smith was the first prisoner whose case went to trial, according to the news outlets.
 Within four days he was convicted of the charges related to the death of 33-year-old Cornelius McClary.